French Antique Furniture for Sale UK

 Maker's Marks & Attribution

-The most valuable French pieces carry maker's stamps — cartouches stamped into the carcass timber.
-Pieces by Linke, Sormani, Durand, or Millet command significant premiums.
-Many fine pieces are unstamped but clearly of high quality — often described as "in the manner of" a known maker.
+The most valuable French pieces carry maker's stamps - cartouches stamped into the carcass timber.
+Pieces by Linke, Sormani, Durand, or Zwiener command significant premiums.
+Many fine pieces are unstamped but clearly of high quality - described as "in the manner of" a known maker.
+We always make this distinction clearly in our listings.

 Condition & Restoration

 French furniture with elaborate veneers and mounts requires specialist care.
 Some veneer loss or minor repairs are normal on 150+ year old pieces.
-Ormolu should retain its original gilding where possible — re-gilded mounts are less desirable than original, worn gilding.
+Ormolu should retain its original gilding where possible - re-gilded mounts are less desirable than original worn gilding.
+We always disclose the condition of gilding in our listings.

 Vernis Martin Panels

 The painted panels on Vernis Martin pieces are the most vulnerable element.
 Look for consistent colouring without obvious retouching, and check the lacquer surface for crazing or lifting at the edges.
-Major repainting of panels significantly reduces value.
+Major repainting of panels significantly reduces value - we always describe panel condition in full in our listings.

 🚚

 French antique furniture requires specialist handling.
-All pieces are delivered by our two-man antique delivery team — fully wrapped, insured, and carefully placed in the room of your choice.
-International shipping can be arranged.
-Call 01446 744271 for a delivery quote.
+All pieces are delivered free to the UK mainland by our two-man antique delivery team - fully wrapped, insured, and carefully placed in the room of your choice.
+International shipping available worldwide.
+Call 01446 744271 to discuss delivery.

 Common Questions